patronus-ai/patronus-py/docs/experiments/datasets.md

 4. **Keep task inputs focused**: Clear, concise inputs lead to better evaluations
 5. **Add relevant metadata**: Additional context helps with result analysis
 6. **Normalize data before experiments**: Pre-process data to ensure consistent format
+7. **Consider remote datasets for team collaboration**: Use the Patronus platform to share standardized datasets

 In the next section, we'll explore how to create tasks that process your dataset examples.